madmarduk/metmuseum-validation/README.md

 # Metropolitan Museum of Art API responses validation and testing
-Validation of Metropolitan Museum of Art API responses.
+Validation of Metropolitan Museum of Art API responses by automated tests.
+Main usage is by running pytest in directory of the repo. "main.py" file could be edited to run other API requests, "test_tests.py" can be edited to run test with other requests, too.

 Install
 =====